As Antibiotic Failure Grows, Poop Pills Filling the VoidNatural Remedies

-This article has been in the making for over two years.
+This article has been in the making for a long time.

 Back in 2011, a reader emailed me with the most incredible story.
 She said that she had healed herself of severe gut dysbiosis in a matter of days at home, on her own, with no professional guidance.
 The life altering gut problems she was experiencing started after the birth of her child and were the result of extensive antibiotic treatment she had received during and after the birth.

 Try as she might, she simply could not fix her gut with a nutrient dense, traditional diet which included fermented foods and probiotic supplementation.

 She tried everything but was still miserable.